If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) and you fall behind in assessments in Washington:

 In Washington, a COA is entitled to a lien on a condo for any unpaid assessments from the time the assessment is due.
 (Wash.
 Rev. Code § 64.34.364(1)).
 The recording of the COA's governing documents, the Declaration of Condominium, in the county records constitutes record notice and perfection of the lien.
 The COA doesn't have to record the lien in the county records, although it can do so if it wants.
 (Wash.
 Rev. Code § 64.34.364(7)).

 If you make a written request to the COA, the association must provide you with a statement of the amount due within 15 days after receiving the request.
 (Wash.
 Rev. Code § 64.34.364(15)).

-If you are part of an HOA, check the association's CC&Rs and bylaws to learn about the association's right to place a lien on your home if you don't pay the assessments.
+If you're part of an HOA, check the association's governing documents, specifically the Declaration of Covenants, Conditions, and Restrictions (CC&Rs), to learn about the association's right to place a lien on your home if you don't pay the assessments.

-State law and the COA or HOA's governing documents will usually set out the type of charges that the association may impose in addition to the past-due assessments.
+State law and the COA or HOA's governing documents will usually set out the type of charges the association may impose in addition to the past-due assessments.

 To find out which charges an HOA in Washington may include in its lien, check the association's governing documents.

 Once a COA or HOA has a lien, it may foreclose.

 In Washington, a COA lien may be foreclosed: